MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

 ![VSIX installer on Visual Studio 2017](media/vsixinstaller-vs-2017.png)

-* Optional: On previous versions of Visual Studio
+* Optional: Check on previous versions of Visual Studio.
-  * Proves backward compatibility
+  * Proves backward compatibility.
-  * Should work for Visual Studio 2012, Visual Studio 2013, Visual Studio 2015
+  * Should work for Visual Studio 2012, Visual Studio 2013, Visual Studio 2015.
-* Optional: Check that VSIX Installer Version Checker offers a choice of versions
+* Optional: Check that VSIX Installer Version Checker offers a choice of versions.
-  * Includes previous versions of Visual Studio (if installed)
+  * Includes previous versions of Visual Studio (if installed).
-  * Includes Visual Studio 2017 RC
+  * Includes Visual Studio 2017 RC.

 If Visual Studio was recently opened, you might see a dialog box like this:

 ![vs running processes](media/vs-running-processes.png)

 Wait for the processes to shut down, or manually end the tasks.
 You can find the processes by the listed name, or with the PID listed in parenthesis.

 >**Note:** These processes will not automatically shut down while an instance of Visual Studio is running.
 Ensure that you’ve shut down all instances of Visual Studio on the machine – including those from other users, then continue to retry.